An Improved Bound for the Linear Arboricity Conjecture: Uniform bounds

 In the same way, we can argue that $X(e)$ is independent of all but at most $(L_iN_i^\ell)(L_iN_i^{\ell+1})$ random variables of type $Y(v,c)$.
 Note that here, the second factor counts the at most $L_iN^{\ell}$ suspicious paths ending in one of the at most $N_i$ edges of $N(v,c)$.
 We also obtain independence for $X(e)$ of all but at most $(L_iN_i^\ell)(L_iN_i^{\ell}R_i)$ random variables of type $Z(v,c)$.
 Finally, we see that $X(e)$ is independent of all but at most $(L_iN_i^\ell)(2L_i^2)$, $(L_iN_i^\ell)(2N_i^2)$ and $(L_iN_i^\ell)(2R_i^2)$ random variables $L'(f)$, $N'(v,c)$ and $R'(v,c)$, respectively.
 This concludes the analysis of the dependency relations for the random variable $X(e)$.

-Analogous statements, can be made from the perspective of random variables $Y(v,c)$, $Z(v,c)$, $L'(e)$, $N'(v,c)$ and $R'(v,c)$.
+Analogous statements can be made from the perspective of random variables $Y(v,c)$, $Z(v,c)$, $L'(e)$, $N'(v,c)$ and $R'(v,c)$.
 Since the arguments are identical, we omit the details.
 In summary, each of the discussed random variables is independent of all but at most

 of the other random variables.
 Hence we can apply the Lov\'asz Local Lemma (Lemma~\ref{lem:LLL}) with $d$ and $p=\Delta^{-10\log \Delta}$.
-It follows that with positive probability the outcomes of conclusions of Claim~\ref{cla:MR-edge-bounds} and~\ref{cla:cycle-tweak} hold simultaneously for all edges $e$, vertices $v$ and colours $c$. \end{proof}
+It follows that with positive probability the outcome satisfies the conclusions of Claim~\ref{cla:MR-edge-bounds} and~\ref{cla:cycle-tweak} hold simultaneously for all edges $e$, vertices $v$ and colours $c$. \end{proof}